CodeAndWeb/ngx-translate.org/src/content/docs/20-reference/20-configuration.md

 ### provideChildTranslateService(config: [ChildTranslateServiceConfig](#childtranslateserviceconfig))

-Use this function in child injectors or lazy-loaded modules when using standalone components.
+Use this function in child injectors or lazy-loaded components when using standalone components.
 This child service is directly connected with the parent `TranslateService`.
 Language changes to any of the services are reflected in all services.